What Is Preveal Framework Version 2?

 It begins with observation rather than interpretation.

-Instead of asking, “What does this body signal mean?”, it first asks what is being noticed physically.
-It then explores the emotional tone surrounding that experience before considering the life circumstances that may give it meaning.
+Instead of asking, “What does this Body Signal mean?” it first asks what is being noticed physically.
+It then explores the Emotional Tone surrounding that experience, considers the Life Context, and allows Personal Meaning to emerge from the person rather than assigning it automatically.

 This sequence helps reduce the tendency to jump to conclusions or assign fixed meanings too quickly.
 Instead, understanding develops through progressively adding context.